5 WAYS TO GET THE MOST OUT OF MUSIC LESSONS

 The following are guidelines we find to be successful in determining the best starting age for lessons:

-Ages 5 and up: At our school, 5 years old is the youngest we can start children in piano lessons.
+Ages 4 and up: At our school, 5 years old is the youngest we can start children in any sort of music lessons.
 At this age they have begun to develop longer attention spans and can retain material with greater ease.
+The most popular are piano and violin classes.
 The piano works well because there is no instrument holding involved.
+Violin works well as there are violins made for people of any size.
+As well the pedagogy materials are well versed in teaching the very young.
 Another option is ukulele lessons, because of its small size the “Uke” is an easy instrument to hold and a great beginner instrument particularly by kids who want to learn guitar but are just not big enough

 Voice and Singing Lessons: 6 years old is recommended as the youngest age for private vocal lessons.
 Due to the physical nature of voice lessons (proper breathing techniques, development of the vocal chords and lung capacity), the younger body is generally not yet ready for the rigors of vocal technique.
 Make sure to get qualified instruction, an unqualified instructor teaching the really young can actually cause vocal cord damage

 Electric Bass: Students start at age 7 or older.
-Because the nature of the bass is one of a supportive instrument (i.e. playing in a band), it is usually chosen by a child drawn to the instrument itself.
-If starting a younger student on the electric bass we recommend getting what is called a ‘short scale bass’ 30″in length from nut to bridge.
+Because the nature of the bass is one of a supportive instrument (i.e. playing in a band), it is usually chosen by a child drawn to the instrument itself or the idea of playing in a band.
+If starting a younger student on the electric bass we recommend getting what is called a ‘short scale bass’ 30″ in length from nut to bridge.

 Drums: The average age of our youngest drum student is 8.
 This varies greatly depending on the size of the child.
 They have to be able to reach both the pedals and the cymbals.
 They do make drums sets that smaller people can play but these require more of a commitment as they don’t tend to be sets one can rent.
 To learn more about buying a drum-set click here